-The CGS-Master's SSHRC (Social Sciences and Humanities Research Council) awards are the primary source of major funding for Canadian MFA students in their first year to support their second year of study.
-Awards are \$17,500 (CDN).
-UBC, as a large research institution, is allotted approximately 86 Master's SSHRCs in the Social Sciences and Humanities.
-The Creative Writing Program has had a good record of receiving awards each year.
+The CGS-Master's SSHRC (Social Sciences and Humanities Research Council) awards are the primary source of major funding for Canadian and Permanent Resident MFA students.
+Awards are \$17,500 (CDN), and these support the second year of study.
+UBC, as a large research institution, is allotted approximately 86 Master's SSHRCs in the Social Sciences and Humanities (Government of Canada).
+The School of Creative Writing has a solid record and has been awarded 8-12 awards most recently.

 All current first year MFAs with a minimum first class standing (usually 80%, A-, or higher) in each of the last two years of full-time study are strongly encouraged to apply.
+In addition, applicants may wish to explore the additional funding of the National Defence MINDS supplement.
+We are awaiting word on the renewal of the SSHRC CGS-M Indigenous Scholars Pilot Initiative.

-Holders of SSHRC Awards are also encouraged to apply for travel supplement funds (affiliated with an international University) of up to \$6,000 for travel related to their research.
+Eventual SSHRC holders are also encouraged to apply for the Michael Smith Travel Supplement funds (affiliated with an international University) of up to \$6,000 for travel related to their research.